 In recent years, people from all various backgrounds must wrestle through how to work and live in community and in harmony together.
 This creates a great need to help young people learn how to interact well with others from different cultures.

 The 12 Values program was designed specifically for Indonesian youth in order to promote peace and unity amongst Indonesians from diverse backgrounds, ethnic groups, religions, socioeconomic statuses, and genders.
 The program uses games, activities, and age-appropriate lessons to engage and teach youth the importance of valuing all people, no matter their differences.

 In addition to the 12 Values program, we also provide free English language lessons to the participating students in these villages.
 This allows our teams to maintain an ongoing connection with the participants long after the program concludes, which increases opportunities to help students apply the learned values.
 Through this program, we have been privileged to build deeper relationships in several communities, not only with the youth, but with their families as well.

 What We've Achieved

-We have distributed over 1000 wheelchairs to people in Bali with disabilities who could not otherwise afford one.
+We have distributed over 600 wheelchairs in Bali and over 200 wheelchairs in Lombok to people with disabilities who could not otherwise afford one.

 We are thankful that the children were enthusiastic in participating in the 12 Values lessons along with the English lessons.
 Also, we were able to visit the children’s homes and got to communicate with their parents about the Twelve Values program.
 We were very proud of the children’s performance at their school as there were several who ranked in the top ten of their class.
 It was such a blessing to see their achievements and to see the fruit of our efforts to help these children with their education.